crs4/deep_framework/README.md

 It's possible to run multiple pipeline at the same time.
 A demo web app is also included.

 This work was published in the journal Sensors in the Special Issue "Applications of Video Processing and Computer Vision Sensors".
-The article is available in open access at the following link: https://www.mdpi.com/1424-8220/21/12/4045#
+The article is available in open access at the following [link](https://www.mdpi.com/1424-8220/21/12/4045#).

 Sassu, A.; Saenz-Cogollo, J.F.; Agelli, M. Deep-Framework: A Distributed, Scalable, and Edge-Oriented Framework for Real-Time Analysis of Video Streams.
 Sensors 2021, 21, 4045. https://doi.org/10.3390/s21124045